roman-milk/roman-milk.github.io/michelles-story.md

  Suddenly Sarge let go of her hands and stood waiting.
 He knew exactly what she would do and decided to let her dig her own downfall.
 "Go to hell... you bastard," she hissed at the overpowering man.
 Her hands moved with lightning speed, but were no match for the speed of the devil.
 Just has her hands reached the sides of his face, Sarge slapped her arms outward.
 He swung hard with his right hand and slapped Michelle hard on the left cheek snapping her head to the side.

  Her head jerked in a violent fashion and before she could catch her balance, she fell.
 She didn't have time to consider what was next, as Sarge's angry face was right in front of her.
 "You want fight... we fight!"
 His voice said it all.
-Report_Story #4